 The Filing Fee or an Application to Proceed In Forma Pauperis:

-Under federal law, all civil actions have a filing fee of $400.00.
+Under federal law, all civil actions have a filing fee.
 You can pay the filing fee by credit card or money order.
 Money orders must be payable to "Clerk, U.S. District Court".
 If you believe you are unable to pay the filing fee, complete an Application to Proceed In Forma Pauperis and submit it along with your complaint.
 Additional information is also available in the.
 Instructions for Filing a Civil Action on Your Own Behalf A judge, not the Clerk's Office, will review your request and determine whether you qualify to file your case without paying the full filing fee.

 Before filing any document, please omit any sensitive information.
 Refer to page 3 of the Instructions for Filing a Civil Action on Your Own Behalf.
 After completing these material, return the completed forms and the correct number of copies to the appropriate point of holding court.